majapersson/webshop/README.md

 ## Changelog

+### 2018-03-19
+- Started on basic cart page
+- User can now add and remove items from cart
+- Basic product page added

 ### 2018-03-15
 - Started on store front page and product page
 - Fixed admin tools for adding and editing products